Charles I of Anjou: Legacy

 Charles always emphasised his royal rank, but did not adopt "imperial rhetoric".
 His renowned justiciar, Marino de Caramanico, developed a new political theory.
 Traditional interpretators of Roman law were convinced that the Holy Roman Emperors had a monopoly on law-making.
 In contrast with them, Caramanico stated that an emperor could not claim sovereignty over a king and emphasised Charles full competence to issue decrees.
-To promote legal education Charles paid high salaries20–50 ounces of gold in a yearto masters of law at the University of Naples.
+To promote legal education Charles paid high salaries—20–50 ounces of gold in a year—to masters of law at the University of Naples.
 Masters of medicine received similar remunerations, and the university became a principal centre of medical science.
 Charles's personal interest in medicine grew during his life and he borrowed Arabic medical texts from the rulers of Tunis to have them translated.
 He employed at least one Jewish scholar, Moses of Palermo, who could translate texts from Arabic to Latin.
 Muhammad ibn Zakariya al-Razi's medical encyclopaedia, known as Kitab al-Hawi, was one of the books translated at Charles's order.

 Charles was also a poet, which distinguished him from his Capetian relatives.
 He composed love songs and a jeu-parti (the latter with Pierre d'Angicourt).
+In 1269, he wrote a single Occitan cobla (stanza) in an exchange with the troubadour Sordello.
 He was requested to judge two poetic competitions in his youth, but modern scholars do not esteem his poetry.
 The Provençal troubadours were mostly critical when writing of Charles, but French poets were willing to praise him.
 Bertran d'Alamanon wrote a poem against the salt tax and Raimon de Tors de Marseilha rebuked Charles for invading the Regno.
 The trouvère Adam de la Halle dedicated an unfinished epic poem, entitled The King of Sicily, to Charles and Jean de Meun glorified his victories in the Romance of the Rose.
-Dante described Charles"who bears a manly nose"singing peacefully together with his one-time rival, Peter III of Aragon, in Purgatory.
+Dante described Charles—"who bears a manly nose"—singing peacefully together with his one-time rival, Peter III of Aragon, in Purgatory.

 Charles also showed interest in architecture.
 He designed a tower in Brindisi, but it soon collapsed.
-He ordered the erection of the Castel Nuovo in Naples, of which only the palatine chapel survives.
-He is also credited with the introduction of French-style glassed windows in southern Italy.
+He ordered the erection of the Castel Nuovo in Naples, of which only the palatine chapel survives from his work.
+He is also credited with the introduction of French-style stained glass windows in southern Italy.